fredjeck/fav/README.md

 Fav is compact and handy extension which lets you bookmark/favorite and organize files you often use and keep them at a keyboard shortcut's reach independently from any loaded workspace.
 Fav has no external dependencies and only relies on the basic VSCode API.

-## New in 1.4.0
+## New in 1.5.0
-- The group picker now displays the group's path in the hierarchy
+- Added support for folder based favorites (including file filters with glob support) - see below
+- Quality of life improvements

 ## Features